Our eco-efficiency performance

 This table summarises our performance since 1995.

-Φ The numbers in the 2015, 2016 and 2017 columns are rounded.
+Φ Numbers in this column are rounded.
 Percentage change therefore reflects underlying numbers, not the rounded values stated in this table.

 You can find out more about our performance in other sections of our website.
 CO2 from energy and energy use are covered in detail in reducing emissions in our own operations.
 Water use is discussed in driving water efficiency in our factories, and waste in going beyond a zero waste business.